Bathscaping: how to pull off the latest bathroom trend

-Create your bathscape by starting with the basics.
+Start your bathscape with the basics.
 Rather than having your bath mat on the floor, drape it over the bath to add texture and pattern to your space.
+If this doesn’t work for you, drape a statement towel or super fluffy robe.
 A bath tray is a must for a successful bathscape, especially if you’ve opted for a freestanding bath that doesn’t have ledges to display objects on.
 No matter your interior style, plants are a must in a bathroom to make your scheme feel more alive and in touch with the outside world.

 Photo: John Lewis & Partners